ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 Use at your own risk.

 The demo code will create a database and a VM.
-Next, it will configure the VM to act as a DBLab Engine instance.
+Next, it will configure the VM to act as a Database Lab Engine instance.
 Some random test data will be automatically injected into the PostgreSQL database.
 Finally, you can use the UI or the CLI to interact with the instance.
 A brief use case will be shown in the next paragraph.

 ## How to use it

-DBLab allows three ways of interaction with the engine: SaaS, CLI, local UI.
+DLE allows three ways of interaction with the engine: SaaS, CLI, local UI.
 For the scope of this demo, we'll only show the local UI and mention the CLI counterparts.

 Once the instance is deployed, you can access the DLE UI through a web browser.